 The Growing Economies Energy Forum

-Download the Growing Economies Energy Forum 2016 brochure for more information
+Post show report from the 1st Growing Economies Energy Forum 2016

 Many of the private sector participants specialise in investing and developing power and infrastructure projects in developing and growing economies around the globe.